 - If you are thinking of using an Autocue – I don’t recommend it unless you are highly proficient with it i.e.

 - You have the skills to alter your vocal intonation and allow the voice to move through the natural responses of changes in thoughts and emotional intensity

 - You can relax your eye contact with the lens while reading and don’t display these common on-camera eye contact pitfalls

 - NOTE: In my experience viewers tend to disengage with the video presenter due to the psychological barrier that reading from an autocue entails.
 Plus the video presenter can inadvertently come across as inauthentic or emotionally disengaged from the meaning of their message.

 No Sensory Feedback

 For maximum impact, practice delivering your presentation to the camera (not to the mirror, or to a person in the room – you won’t be as compelling).
-Instead, aim to direct your full energy, attention and focus towards the lens (that’s your audience).
+Instead, aim to direct your full energy, attention, and focus toward the lens (that’s your audience).

 Remember to bring your “best self” to the screen.
-Put yourself into a resourceful state by approaching your video shoot with an attitude of curiosity, excitement and interest.
-Be genuine, warm, engaging and really focus on the value that you are delivering to your viewer.
+Put yourself into a resourceful state by approaching your video shoot with an attitude of curiosity, excitement, and interest.
+Be genuine, warm, and engaging, and focus on the value that you are delivering to your viewer.